mapmeld/10000-spoons/story.md

 zombies will die and i don't need a knife to it memes.

-"text":"got rid of the flip knife because of steam summer sale + i dont need a knife to play + stattrack seems useless","author":"butterfly".
+if you need a knife to do it, this book shows you how.

 if you need a knife to cut lines in an emergency, get the hook knife.